 BUS 426 Consumer Behavior & Market Research (3) This course will study two of the major inputs to market strategy: consumer behavior and market research.
 The student will learn concepts, theories, influences on buying behaviors and analysis tools to research and understand the marketplace as inputs into the decision making process for marketing management strategic decisions.
 Prerequisite: BUS 320.
-Offered once a year.
+Fall semester.